Africa

 We set off early each morning, when game viewing conditions are at their best, to view the birds and wildlife of this region.
 Return to the lodge to rest in the heat of the day, before setting off again in the late afternoon for another birding and game drive.

-Nestled within the enormous Great Rift Valley, the Masai Mara is famous for its many prides of lions, packs of hyena and other predators - as well as huge herds of wildebeest, which number over one million, zebra and giraffe.
-All the Big Five can be seen here, as well as numerous other species including the Thomson's gazelle, topi, kongoni, impala, roan antelope and hippo.
-The nocturnal bat-eared fox, rarely found elsewhere in Kenya, also inhabits this park as well as the endangered cheetah and black rhino.
+The Masai Mara is famous for its many prides of lions, packs of hyena and other predators - as well as huge herds of wildebeest, which number over one million, zebra and giraffe.
+All the Big Five can be seen here, as well as numerous other species including the Thomson's gazelle, topi, kongoni, impala, and hippo.
+The diurnal bat-eared fox, rarely found elsewhere in Kenya, also inhabits this park as well as the endangered cheetah and black rhino.

 After some final birding around our lodge, we leave the Masai Mara and travel 5-hours to Nairobi Airport for your flight home.